alexclst/lbf-container/README.md

 ## Version 1

 This project started out life with classic Local as a way to drop into the Docker container's shell.
 Since version 5, that is no longer needed, but now that `local-cli` is around the same underlying script can be used to simplify running those commands without needing to pass a site ID.
 The old version can still be seen in Git commit history.
-The script still uses *lbf* as a shorter command name, and tribute to the original name **Local**.
+The script still uses *lbf* as a shorter command name, and tribute to the original name **Local by Flywheel**.